luisfernandezbr/agent.v3/integrations/tfs-code/readme.md

 - FetchPullRequests
     Calls `_apis/git/repositories/{repo_id}/pullRequests`
     Returns a list of all the pull requests and pull request reviews objects:
+    This API does not support incrementals, all pull requests will be fetched by the api and then filtered in code by date when running an incremental export
     - `sourcecode.PullRequest`
         There are three statuses for the pull requests, mapped this way
             - "completed" = sourcecode.PullRequestStatusMerged